Custom Harley Horn Button Installation

 Removing the Horn Button Assembly

 Installation of the button takes about 10 minutes and requires two flathead screwdrivers.
 To start, remove the two screws holding your horn button assembly to the handlebars.
+If you are working through the rest of the control layout, the related VL handlebar setup article covers more of the surrounding handlebar work.
 Hopefully, you left enough slack in your wiring harness to allow access to the back of the assembly.

-Harley horn button assembly removed from handlebar showing internal access
+Harley horn button assembly removed from handlebar showing access to the switch back

 Horn button assembly removed from the handlebar to access the back of the switch.